-In June of 1938, Stephen Wright married Rosalind Elizabeth Person, born June 21, 1912 to the Reverend Shepard S. Person (who performed the 1938 marriage ceremony) and

-Mary Jones Person, of Franklinton, North Carolina.
+In June of 1938, Stephen Wright married Rosalind Elizabeth Person, born June 21, 1912 to the Reverend Shepard S. Person (who performed the 1938 marriage ceremony) and Mary Jones Person, of Franklinton, North Carolina.
 Rosalind Person, who had been educated in Franklinton schools, received her Bachelor of Science degree in 1933 from Shaw College (now University) in Raleigh, North Carolina; she celebrated her 75th class reunion during Shaw's 2008 homecoming.

 In 1939, Stephen Wright took his young bride to Durham, North Carolina, where he served as assistant professor of education and director of student teaching at North Carolina College (now N.C.
 Central).
 He continued graduate studies at Columbia and City College in New York, and in 1943 received his doctorate in education from New York University.
 He returned to Hampton Institute in 1944 as professor of education and later served as dean of students.
 In 1953, he was appointed president of Fisk University in Nashville.
-In the summer of 1957, to college."
+In the summer of 1957, Wright became the seventh president of Fisk and the second African American to serve in that position.

+While at Fisk, Dr. Wright continued "in the forefront of efforts to improve the quality of black education and to remove the roadblocks that had barred black students from going to college."
 His equal-rights philosophy was mirrored in the rising protests against racial segregation revived by the 1954 Brown v.
 Board of Education decision, mandating an end to segregation in education.
 College students throughout the South became active in the Modern Civil Rights movement that "began" the following year on December 1, 1955 in Alabama, when Rosa Parks refused to give up her seat on the public Montgomery City Lines bus for a white fellow passenger.

-During the fall of 1959 in Nashville, James Lawson, an African American student at Vanderbilt University, began to conduct a series of weekly workshops on nonviolent protest of racial segregation.
-Among the Lawson-trained Fisk students were 20-year-old John Lewis, 22-year-old Diane Nash, white undergraduate Paul LaPrad, and graduate student Marion Berry.
+During the fall of 1959 in Nashville, James Lawson, an African American student Vanderbilt University, began to conduct a series of weekly workshops on nonviolent protest of racial segregation.
+Among the Lawson-trained Fisk students were 20-year-old John Lewis, 22year-old Diane Nash, white undergraduate Paul LaPrad, and graduate student Marion Berry.
 These students joined other workshop trainees in the first nonviolent sit-ins in the South in November, 1959, when they went in groups of four to lunch counters of two major Nashville department stores.
 On February 13, 1960, student leader John Lewis met with 500 students at the Fisk University Chapel to be transported downtown to sit-ins at local lunch counters.
-As the movement continued, violence erupted when a group of white hoodlums and thugs harassed the sitin students, leading to arrests of the sit-in students.
-Although local newspaper headlines condemned the sit-in movement, Fisk President Stephen Wright publicly stated that he approved of student involvement in the necessary action for desegregation, reiterating in the spring of 1960 that "No students will be expelled from Fisk University for participating to bring about change that is good."
+As the movement continued, violence erupted when a group of white hoodlums and thugs harassed the sit-in students, leading to arrests of the sit-in students.
+Although local newspaper headlines condemned the sit-in movement, Fisk President

+Stephen Wright publicly stated that he approved of student involvement in the necessary action for desegregation, reiterating in the spring of 1960 that "No students will be expelled from Fisk University for participating to bring about change that is good."
 Through his support of the students, President Wright became the only college president in Nashville to openly support the movement for civil rights.